-The infection is commonly caused by the Epstein-Barr virus (EBV) of the herpes virus family.
-It is highly infectious and can be transmitted through infected saliva and other bodily fluids.
-Once a child is infected, the virus remains dormant in their blood for life (1).
+The disease is caused by the Epstein-Barr virus (EBV) of the herpes virus family.
+It is a highly transmissible infection that can spread through saliva and other bodily fluids.
+After a child’s exposure to the disease, the virus stays in the dormant state forever in the blood (1).

 Causes Of Mono In Children